 Well, perhaps “admire” is a little too big a word to use for any of the calibers that animate the timekeeper.
-Both show very basic decoration featuring a skeletonized oscillating weight, polished screws and plain bridges.
+Both show very basic decoration featuring a skeletonized oscillating weight (one of them is nicely blacked-out, though,) polished screws and woefully plain bridges.
 Considering the amount of attention the watch will inevitably get, the watchmaker should really have spent some more time (and money) decorating the ETA-sourced ebauches.

 Both are well-known work horses.
 The three-hander is powered by the ETA 2671 movement, which is built on 25 jewels, and the other one is ticking thanks to the ETA 2094 chronograph movement that features 33 rubies.
 Although Hamilton didn’t specify guaranteed power reserve time for any of the calibers, they should be good for at least 40 hours of total immobility after being fully wound.